TheWickedTyrant/Expanding_Borders/README.md

 # Expanding_Borders
-A minecraft datapack that allows you to increase the worldborder by throwing items into a "Well of Sacrifice"; start with a small worldborder and increase it as much as you can! starting with limited resources, eventually you will be farming resources to expand automatically, maybe one day you will reach that mesa biome...
+A minecraft datapack that allows you to increase the worldborder by throwing items into a "Well of Sacrifice"; start with a small worldborder and increase it as much as you can! starting with limited resources, eventually you will be farming resources to expand automatically, maybe one day you will reach that ice spikes biome...

-Patch 1.0.4
+Patch 1.1.1
 ___________________________________________________________________________________________________________________________
--as of patch 1.01 there are 3 EBOptions that you can modify
+-as of patch 1.0.1 there are 3 EBOptions that you can modify
 	use /scoreboard players set [optionName] [optionValue]
 		to set the value of the option to whatever you would like, the EBOptions are only accessible by someone with admin or op.